tvroley/AzureBlobStorageBeginnerTutorial/README.md

 #### Access a blob in a container by name

-* The string parameter of the GetBlockBlobReference method is the name of a blob in your Azure storage account, which either already exists, or the next step will create.
+* The string parameter of the GetBlockBlobReference method is the name of a blob in your Azure storage account, which can either already exists, or the next step can create.

 ```C#
 // Access a blob in a container by name